mukhtar-github/react-advanced/README.md

 #### Ternary Operator

 The difference between Ternary Operator and the Short-circuit evaluation is the fact that former will give you two possible values.
+Example, show A if it's true or show B if it's false.

 ### useEffect and Conditional Rendering Corresponding Projects